PaulSwarthout/pasChildThemes/readme.txt

 I am glad you asked.

-- The ability to directly edit a file will be available in version 1.3.
+- The ability to directly edit a file will be available in version 1.3 -- DONE.
+Added to this release.
+- The ability to edit and modify your child theme WITHOUT it being the active theme.
 - The ability to edit (through a form prompt) the different fields that define a child theme.
-Basically this will let your directly edit the style.css header without opening the file and editting it directly.
+Basically this will let you directly edit the style.css header without opening the file and editing it directly.
 - I'm considering a drag and drop feature for files, rather than just click on them for the added user feedback that it supports.
 For now, users of wide screens see a hovering prompt that tells them what they're about to do.
 But users of small screens, do see that.
 I think a drag and drop feature would help the users of smalls screens be more clear on what's about to happen.

 - A pro version that encompasses even more features like: